What is negative program theory and why should you use it?

 Most people developing their program logics and program theory focus almost exclusively on how the targeted outcomes can be achieved.
 If only the intended outcomes are focused on, you can accidentally miss huge risks and unintended consequences.
 Overlooking these could be the undoing of your program: at best attracting negative media attention, at worst doing real harm.

-Negative program theory is an approach that can be applied to achieve the following benefits:
+Negative program theory can achieve the following benefits:

 - identify risks and unintended consequences so they can be effectively monitored and managed